Ricorocks-Digital-Agency/morpher/README.md

 # Morpher

+**We've all been there.** You have an application in production, and now one of the database tables needs a structural change.
+You can't manually go in and change all the affected database rows.
+So what do you do?
+Put the logic in a migration?
+Seems a little risky, no?

-Morpher is a small Laravel package that provides a unified pattern of transforming data between database migrations.
+Morpher is a Laravel package that provides a unified pattern of transforming data between database migrations.
 It allows you to keep your migration logic clean and terse and move responsibility for data manipulation to a more appropriate location.